- What is non-owner car insurance?

 What is non-owner car insurance?

-Non-owner car insurance is designed for people who drive but don't own a vehicle.
-This coverage is useful for people who frequently rent cars, borrow cars from friends or family or use car-sharing services.
-It protects you if you’re in an at-fault accident in a car you don’t own and someone else gets hurt.
+Non-owner car insurance is for people who don't own a vehicle.
+It provides an extra layer of protection for people who frequently rent cars, borrow cars from friends or family or use car-sharing services.
+It covers injuries and damage to others if you’re in an at-fault accident in a car you don’t own and the vehicle owner's policy limits are exceeded.

 Non-owner car insurance includes: